-With this version of ModFit LT, registration is more important than ever before.
+Registration is a key step in setting up the software to run on your computer.
 In fact, your software will not be fully functional until you register.
 Here's why.

-This version of the program uses software security that allows it to be used without a hardware lock.
-Software security requires you to register your software in order to receive an Unlock Code to make the program fully functional.
-An unregistered installation will be fully functional for 30-days, and then become a "trial version" with limited functionality until it is registered..
+This version of the program uses software security, which requires you to register your software in order to receive an Unlock Code to make the program fully functional.
+An unregistered installation will be fully functional for 30-days, and then become a "trial version" with limited functionality until it is registered.